stepskeita/stepskeita/README.md

+# Hi there, I'm STEPS Keita 👋

 # 💫 About Me:
-Javascript Developer.
-Yap, I develop web and mobile apps using JS, <br>Anything else about me bonus, and am not funny.
+I'm a Javascript Developer based in The Gambia.
+I develop web and mobile apps using JavaScript and various frameworks.
+Passionate about learning and building innovative solutions.

 ## 🌐 Socials: